seanj06/Burgers-R-Us-P5/README.md

 ![delete-conf](docs/features/review-delete.png)

-If the user confirms the delete they are shown a success message and redirected back to the review page
+If the user confirms the deletion they are shown a success message and redirected back to the review page

 ![review-delete-toast](docs/features/review-delete-toast.png)